wmazur/adventofcode/src/main/java/adventofcode/y2025/a02/problem.md

 What do you get if you add up all of the invalid IDs?

 Your puzzle answer was 56660955519.

+The first half of this puzzle is complete!
+It provides one gold star: *
 --- Part Two ---

 The clerk quickly discovers that there are still invalid IDs in the ranges in your list.
 Maybe the young Elf was doing other silly patterns as well?